Updated August 11, 2022

-This page contains information about COVID-19 testing availability and requirements.
+This page contains information about symptomatic COVID-19 testing availability and requirements (as opposed to asymptomatic testing that can occur through the on-campus testing program).
 See more about:

 - Eligibility for testing